You should find the answers to your questions below. If you don’t, contact us.

-The deadline for registered riders to raise the minimum fundraising commitment is July 24, 2021.
+The deadline for registered riders to meet the minimum fundraising commitment is July 22, 2023.

 Empire State Ride is committed to providing a safe experience for our riders, volunteers, vendors, staff and the communities that welcome us.
-With this in mind, proof of full COVID-19 vaccination or negative test within 72 hours will be required to participate in the Empire State Ride weeklong event.
-COVID-19 guidance and safety is everchanging.
-In addition to vaccine requirements, we are continuously monitoring, and will adhere to the latest New York State CDC guidance for masks, social distancing and other protocols.
+Proof of full COVID-19 vaccination or negative test within 72 hours will be required to participate in the Empire State Ride weeklong event.
+COVID-19 guidance and safety is ever changing, so we will continuously monitor and adhere to the latest New York State CDC guidance for masks, social distancing and other protocols.

 At this time, riders must show proof of vaccination or proof of negative PCR test no more than 72 hours before arriving at Wagner College.